myung03/myung03/README.md

-# Hi there 👋 Welcome to My ReadMe!

 ## I'm Matthew 😄

 I'm a third-year student double majoring in Cognitive Systems and Computer Science at the University of British Columbia (UBC).
 Passionate about Fullstack Development, Artificial Intelligence, and always a nerd about technology.
 In my free time, I love trying new restaurants, gaming (currently struggling through Tears of The Kingdom), and playing with my dog.
 Although I am more experienced with frontend development, I'm currently looking to also expand my skillset by learning backend development as well.